 Did you know: The Department of Homeland Security endorses network segmentation as a necessary part of any organization's network security.

-• Due to the diverse range of endpoint devices, SIEM solutions are now considered part of standard corporate security.
-Various endpoint security solutions play a crucial role in addressing network vulnerabilities and providing comprehensive visibility.
+- Due to the diverse range of endpoint devices, SIEM solutions are now considered part of standard corporate security.
+Choosing the right endpoint security tool with advanced features such as prevention capabilities, sandboxing, monitoring, and automation is essential for layered defenses against digital threats.

 Up to 90% of data breaches are caused by human error.
 This problem is compounded in endpoint devices, which are vulnerable to being phished, hacked, lost or stolen.
 Because employees will be in charge of laptops and mobile devices, the safety and security of your network lies partly in their hands.